nyl-auster/microframework/README.md

 Features :
 ---------
-* Controller are "resources".
-A resource is a class that represents any displayed piece of content of the application.
+* Controller are "resources" class.
+A resource object represents any piece of content of the application.
-* router to map resources to web url
+* router : map url to resources
-* Template engine, wrapper templates
+* Template enginei with parent / child system.
 * Events & listeners manager
 * String localisation
 * PSR-0 autoloader
 * Customizable 404 and 403 pages with custom resources
-* config API to hold app configuration
+* config API to hold app configuration.

 Installation :
 ---------------

-Clone repository, rename example.app/ to app/
-Add your custom code in folder.
+Clone master (or download latest release), rename example.app/ to app/ Add your custom code in newly created directory.

 Documentation :
 -----------------

-See demo packages in packages/okc/demo for a code example
+Take a look at the demo package in packages/okc/demo for a code example.